Glossary of University terms

 Should include prescriptive requirements of the program e.g.

-The process whereby, as a result of an approved program change, determines that a transition arrangement is required.
+The process where UniSA, as a result of an approved program change, determines that a transition arrangement is required.
 Appendix A of policy A-45: Program Transition describes the administrative arrangements that are required to effect program and student transition.

 Assessments that occur during the study period and prior to a final summative assessment.

-A collection of required readings such as articles or extracts from books and other sources which have been compiled by the lecturer for student use during a course.
+A collection of required readings such as articles or extracts from books and other sources compiled by the lecturer for student use during a course.

 Recognition of prior learning (RPL)

-It is the policy of the University to recognise prior learning by granting credit towards the requirements of University award programs.
+It is the policy of the University used to assess an individual’s relevant prior learning (including formal, informal, and non-formal learning) to determine the credit that may be granted towards completion of a University award programs..
 The prior learning may be from: